-- (a) Reflects the target number of performance units granted to the named executive officers on February 17, 2011 multiplied by a performance percentage of 150%, which is the performance level under the award and in accordance with SEC rules is the next higher performance measure that exceeds 2013 performance.
-Vesting of these awards is contingent upon continuous employment at the end of the performance period, which ends June 30, 2014, and the Partnership's performance over the applicable performance period measured against a peer group of companies. - (b) Reflects the target number of performance units granted to the named executive officers on January 12, 2012 multiplied by a performance percentage of 150%, which is the maximum performance level under the award that would have been attained based on 2013 performance.
-Vesting of these awards is contingent upon continuous employment at the end of the performance period, which ends June 30, 2015, and the Partnership's performance over the applicable performance period measured against a peer group of companies. - (c) Reflects the target number of performance units granted to the named executive officers on January 15, 2013 multiplied by a performance percentage of 114.3%, which in accordance with SEC rules is the next higher performance measure that exceeds 2013 performance.
-Vesting of these awards is contingent upon continuous employment at the end of the performance period, which ends June 30, 2016, and the Partnership's performance over the applicable performance period measured against a peer group of companies.
+- (a) Reflects the target number of performance units granted to the named executive officers on January 12, 2012 multiplied by a performance percentage of 114.3%, which in accordance with SEC rules is the next higher performance level under the award that exceeds 2014 performance.
+Vesting of these awards is contingent upon continuous employment or the satisfaction of certain other service-related conditions upon the executive's retirement, in either case, through the end of the performance period, which ends June 30, 2015, and the Partnership's performance over the applicable performance period measured against a peer group of companies. - (b) Reflects the target number of performance units granted to the named executive officers on January 15, 2013 multiplied by a performance percentage of 100%, which in accordance with SEC rules is the next higher performance measure that exceeds 2014 performance.
+Vesting of these awards is contingent upon continuous employment or the satisfaction of certain other service-related conditions upon the executive's retirement, in either case, through the end of the performance period, which ends June 30, 2016, and the Partnership's performance over the applicable performance period measured against a peer group of companies.

+(c) Reflects the target number of performance units granted to the named executive officers on January 14, 2014 multiplied by a performance percentage of 25.0%, which in accordance with SEC rules is the threshold performance measure under the awards.
+Vesting of these awards is contingent upon continuous employment or the satisfaction of certain other service-related conditions upon the executive's retirement, in either case, through the end of the performance period, which ends June 30, 2017, and the Partnership's performance over the applicable performance period measured against a peer group of companies.